einavhu/intersection-of-multiple-insertion-and-deletion-balls/README.md

 ### How to use the project:
 In order to run either algorithms 1 or algorithm 2 (can be found in Algorithms.h file) you need to provide them with a vector of words of length n+t (supersequences) and a vector of words of length n-t (subsequences).
+* For algorithm 1:
-* For algorithm 1 you need to provide also the number of sets of pairs to create and use.
+    * You need to provide also the number of sets of pairs to create and use from the sequences (if there are k supersequences and k subsequences you can provide any number between 1 and k.
+For the intersection of all of the relevant deletion and insertion balls provide k as the parameter value).
+    * The implementation of algorithm 2 can be found in the Algorithms.cpp file and is named algorithm_1
+* For algorithm 2:
-* For algorithm 2 you need to provide also a pointer to a function which will act as the heuristic.
+    * You need to provide also a pointer to a function which will act as the heuristic.
 This function will choose a pair of strings, one from supersequences and one from subsequences.
 Examples can be found in the helper.cpp file (functions whose name begins with "heuristic_").
+    * The implementation of algorithm 2 can be found in the Algorithms.cpp file and is named algorithm_2

 The result of both algorithms is a set<string> object which is the set of all words in the intersection of the relevant deletion and insertion balls.